lorddev/blog/_posts/2025-09-28-my-blog-is-about-to-become-a-part-time-travelogue.md

 ---
 id: 2959
-title: 'My Blog Is About to Become a Part-Time Travelogue'
+title: 'My blog is about to become a part-time travelogue'
 date: 2025-09-28 14:00:00 -0700
 author: 'Aaron Lord'
 layout: post